Effective MySQL | Optimizing SQL Statements

 Jokes aside, this new book out on Oracle Press is a very readable volume.
 Bradford has drawn directly from real-world experience to give you the right bite-size morsels you need in your day-to-day MySQL activities.

 Here are the highlights of the book – Effective MySQL: Optimizing SQL Statements:

-Chapter one, The Five Minute DBA gives you the basic methodology if you don’t already know it.
-Enable the slow query log, analyze it, and use the explain facility.
-Then index as appropriate, or eliminate queries if you can.
+The Five-Minute DBA gives you the basic methodology if you don’t already know it.
+Enable the slow query log, analyze it, and use the explained facility.
+The index as appropriate, or eliminate queries if you can.